 Black Widow Intro

 Vaporizers have never been exactly cheap.
 From my experience, the best portables cost at least about a hundred bucks or more such as the G Pro, PAX 3 or the Matrix.
-The Black Widow only cost a fraction of that, so I am very curious how it will compare in terms of performance.
+The Black Widow only costs a fraction of that, so I am very curious how it will compare in terms of performance.

 I have been testing many of the best portable vaporizers on the market and I’m very curious as to how the Black Widow is going to stack up.
 I find it odd that there is no manufacturer’s name on the box, but I’m pretty sure they also make another vaporizer called the Black Mamba.